At a glance

 - In the case of spontaneous hyperadrenocorticism, your veterinarian will need to establish which gland is causing the disease.

-If the disease is caused by a pituitary tumour then both the adrenal glands will be removed.
-Adrenalectomy is a risky and difficult operation, and once the adrenal glands are removed your cat will have to have replacement therapy with glucocorticoids and mineralocorticoids throughout their lives.
+Pituitary tumour: Adrenalectomy is a risky and difficult operation, and once the adrenal glands are removed the cat will need replacement therapy with glucocorticoids and mineralocorticoids throughout their lives.

 *References: The Cornell Book of Cats.